-- 2. The two area codes would co-exist withing the same geographical confines. - 3.
+- 1. The new area code would begin to be issued as needed. - 2.
+The two area codes would co-exist within the same geographical confines. - 3.
+Ten numbers would be dialed for local calls. - 4.
 Billing between the two area codes would be the same as if there were only one.

-I understand the need to find new numbers as the use of telephone equipment continues to grow, and I can only assume that the rate at which new numbers are needed will grow as well.
-In the past several years, our area code has been changed twice as the geographical boundaries have shrunk, and now a third change if the form of an additional area code.
+I understand that the need to find new numbers becomes more crucial as the use of telephone equipment continues to grow, and I can only assume that the rate at which new numbers will be needed will grow as well.
+In the past several years, our area code has been changed twice as the geographical boundaries have shrunk, and now a third change in the form of an additional area code is proposed.
 What concerns me is not that there have been these changes, but rather that I do not see an end to these changes.
 Even as the previous change was made, it was hinted that it would only be a few years before another change would have to be implemented.

-Knowing this growth to be inevitable, it seems to me that it would be preferable to find an alternative to the pattern of changes which allows the consumer just enough time to adapt to one change just before the next is instituted.
+Knowing this growth to be inevitable, it seems to me that it would be preferable to find an alternative to the pattern of changes which allow the consumer just enough time to adapt to one change just before the next is instituted.
 Outside of limiting access to new telephone numbers, there would appear to me to be two ways to break this pattern:

-- 1. Make all of the foresceable changes required for the next fifty or hundred years at one time, whether this means cutting areas up into little pieces like Swiss cheese, having multiple layers of 3, 4, or 5 area codes, or a combination of both. - 2.
-Institute a new system that would inherently allow for the increased need for telephone numbers.
+1. Make all of the foreseeable changes required for the next fifty or one hundred years at one time, whether this means cutting areas up into little pieces like Swiss cheese, having multiple layers of 3, 4, or 5 area codes, or a combination of both.

+2. Institute a new system that would inherently allow for the increased need for telephone numbers.